 Black Cabs are an integral part of London’s public transport system and lifting restrictions is important:

-• For accessibility – to provide access everywhere for those with mobility challenges
+- For accessibility and equality – to provide access everywhere for those with mobility challenges: such as those that are elderly, disabled, pregnant or carrying young children

-• For safety – to ensure they are available across London all hours to ensure safety of women or vulnerable users
+- For safety, especially women’s safety – to ensure they are available across London all hours to ensure safety of women or vulnerable users especially at night for those working late or enjoying the night-time economy

-• For tourism and hospitality – Black Cabs are world-renown for being safe and trusted by visitors to London
+- For tourism and hospitality, for a vibrant Destination City – Black Cabs are world-renown for being safe and trusted by visitors to London

-• For businesses – who rely on Black Cabs for fast, readily available transport.
+- For businesses, for a competitive City, to support our Vision for Economic Growth – to support business users who rely on Black Cabs for fast, readily available transport.
 They are a reason why businesses choose the City and Central London to have offices

 CAB would like to see similar restrictions lifted elsewhere across London.